 You don’t need to have your deposit ready when you make your mortgage application.
 You can let them know you’re receiving a gift or however you’re going to obtain it and that will be fine.

-If you are purchasing a new home and would advice in relation to any issues regarding the snagging list please give us a call on 02891 817715 or contact our property team by email email@example.com.
+If you are considering purchasing a new home and would like to discuss the legal process please give us a call on 02891 817715 or contact our property team by email email@example.com